Back to (Safe) Schools with Education Manager Louie Ortiz

 Among his goals for this year, he says, “is to focus on schools that don’t necessarily have a lot of resources in place.”
 He has also talked about ‘pairing’ schools in different neighborhoods, or with very different circumstances – Masterman High School and University City High School, for example – so that those students might learn from one another’s experiences, challenges, and success stories.

-He would also like to engage students and teachers in a discussion of the various overlapping or interrelated cultural factors that can impact students’ experience at their school: “things like bullying, sexism, and poverty,” he explains.
+He also hopes to engage students and teachers in a discussion of the various overlapping or interrelated cultural factors that can impact students’ experience at their school: “things like bullying, sexism, and poverty,” he explains.

 If this sounds like an ambitious agenda – especially in a time of severe budget cuts to the public school system - that is exactly what Louie Ortiz has in mind.
 “In times like this I think it’s even more important to help students feel empowered,” he says.
 “The message is, ‘you fought for this group – and this year you may have to fight for your school.’”